-- Please note: Samples of bodily fluids excise (removed) skin, etc. will not be accepted by Cooperative Extension staff.
+- Please note: Samples of bodily fluids, excise (removed/scraped) skin, etc. will not be accepted by Cooperative Extension staff.
 These are considered medical samples.
-Contact your personal physician for advice.
-Likewise, do not send vacuum cleaner bags filled with debris and possibly pesticide-laden dust.
+Contact your primary care physician for advice.
+Similarly, do not send vacuum cleaner bags filled with debris and possibly pesticide-laden dust.
 These items pose a potential hazard to the people handling them and will simply be discarded.

 If no insects or mites can be found, then you need to keep a broad perspective and consider other possible non-arthropod (insects, mites, spiders, etc.) causes for your symptoms.
 A previously unidentified (or recently developed) allergy or sensitivity may a mimic biting sensation and bite-like marks or rashes.
-These allergies can include: certain foods, chemicals (including laundry detergents), dust, pollen, as well as interacitons among medications (and even medications with various health supplements).
+These allergies can include: certain foods, chemicals (including laundry detergents), dust, pollen, as well as interactions among medications (and even medications with various health supplements).
 Even changes in your indoor environment (e.g., changes in humidity) and stressful situations can trigger skin reactions and sensitivities.
-Similarly, the use of veterinary products intended for pets and/or livestock should never be used on a person.
-Repeated use of "natural" treatments or frequent (several times daily) bathing or showering can dry your skin too much and cause iteching or sensitivity.
-For that reason, you should consult your family physician or prefeably a medical specialist such as a dermatologist, allergist, neurologist, etc.
+Medications and other products intended for use on pets and/or livestock should never be used on a person.
+Repeated use of "natural" treatments or frequent (several times daily) bathing or showering can dry your skin too much and cause itching or sensitivity.
+For that reason, you should consult your family physician or preferably a medical specialist such as a dermatologist, allergist, neurologist, etc.

 When mites attach to skin, the saliva they secrete causes the intense itch that may be felt for several days after the mite is no longer attached.
 As soon as possible after walking through chigger-infested areas or being exposed to other mites, you should bathe in hot, soapy water and scrub down with a wash cloth.
 Oral antihistamines and/or application of a hydrocortisone cream to bites may help to relieve itching.
 If you develop a severe reaction, then consult your physician.